bsinkule/Grid-Template-Areas/README.md

     grid-gap: 15px;
     grid-template-areas: "header" "nav" "main" "section1" "section2" "side" "footer";
 }`
-> NOTE: By listing each individual grid area (e.g "header" "nav" "main" etc.) with quotes around each name, we are setting up our mobile layout first where each element will stacked in one column.
+> NOTE: By listing each individual grid area (e.g "header" "nav" "main" etc.) with quotes around each name, we are setting up our mobile layout first where each element will be stacked in one column.
 We will adjust for other screen sizes in steps 15 and 16.
-12. Add the below code to main.css to name the grid areas so they respond to the `grid-template-areas` names in the `.wrapper` selector:
+12. Add the below code to main.css to name the grid areas so they respond to the `grid-template-areas` names in the `.wrapper` selector we defined above:
 * `header {
     grid-area: header;
 }`